nathany/bobblehat/README.md

 tx, err := texture.Load("image.png")
 ```

-Then `blit` function will copy between textures with destination and source offsets (x, y) and dimensions (width, height).
+The `blit` function will copy between textures with destination and source offsets (x, y) and dimensions (width, height).
 See the image scrolling example for one use, but this can always be used to draw multi-pixels sprites (opaque).

 ```go
 texture.Blit(fb.Texture, 0, 0, tx, 0, 0, 8, 8)